pardock-clip/simple-test/README.md

 Please write this application in Java.
 You are free to implement this however you’d like with whatever resources or 3rd party code you’d want.

 Deadline: We expect you to get back to us with the solution in 7 days.
-But don't rush, if you need more time please ask us before you start.
+But don't rush, if you need more time please ask us whenever you need.

 Create a private project in GitHub and share with us your code.